Fraunhofer-AISEC/cpg/tutorial.md

 ### Futher analysis

-Because the way we have shown can be quite tedious, we already included several example analyis steps that can be perfomed on the currently loaded graph simply by executing the `:run` command.
+Because the manual analyis we have shown can be quite tedious, we already included several example analyis steps that can be performed on the currently loaded graph.
+They can be executed by running the `:run` command.
 This includes the aforementioned check for out of bounds as well as check for null pointers and will be extended in the future.

 ```kotlin
 [11] :run